Spouse Visa UK

 Previously a UK spouse visa would be granted for 2 years and then the applicant could apply for permanent residency.
 Since the rule change, a spouse visa application will be granted for 2.5 years; thereafter the applicant will have to apply for an extension of 2.5 years.
 After completing 5 years the applicant can apply for permanent residency known as Indefinite Leave to Remain (ILR).

 Previously an applicant would have had to demonstrate that he/she would have enough income and/or savings so that support from the state in the form of welfare benefits would not be required.
 Furthermore, third party support was allowed.
 Since the rule change however, an applicant's sponsor must meet the minimum income threshold, which is £18,600 per annum (gross), £22,400 if there is a child dependant and an additional £2,400 for each further child.
-If you have a shortfall in your income and cannot meet the minimum threshold then you will need to have savings to make up for it.
+If you have a shortfall in your income and cannot meet the minimum threshold then you will need to have specified savings (of £16,000 + 2.5 x the deficit) to make up for it.
 Also third party support is no longer allowed.
 Please contact us for a detailed assessment of your income.

 Previously there was some flexibility on the part of the Home Office when considering supporting documents and in some instances they would ask for missing documents.
 However, since the rule